IBM/ibm-healthcheck-operator/CONTRIBUTING.md

 ## Developer Certificate of Origin

-This repository built with [probot](https://github.com/probot/probot) that enforces the [Developer Certificate of Origin](https://developercertificate.org/) (DCO) on Pull Requests.
+This repository is built with [probot](https://github.com/probot/probot) that enforces the [Developer Certificate of Origin](https://developercertificate.org/) (DCO) on Pull Requests.
 It requires all commit messages to contain the `Signed-off-by` line with an email address that matches the commit author.

 ## Contributing A Patch